 Don’t let their small snouts and pint-sized build fool you.
 These dogs are energetic and love to run.
 Long walks are often enough to tire them out, but they love doing fun obstacle courses where they really get to stretch their legs.

 The boxer was bred to stay on alert and patrol its home as a guard dog, so they tend to be quite active.
-Plan for plenty of walks and play sessions with these big, rambunctious dogs, and help tire them out with this tough but cute [tug toy].
+Plan for plenty of walks and play sessions with these big, rambunctious dogs.

 Help Rescue Animals